 In addition to his work at Cedars-Sinai, he served as the Chief of the Neuro-ophthalmology Units at Children’s Hospital of Los Angeles and White Memorial Medical Center.
 He served as Chairman of the Department of Ophthalmology at Midway Hospital Medical Center for two years and has served on numerous other hospital committees.
 He was the first person to serve as Vice-President for Peer Review for the California Association of Ophthalmology.
 He also serves as Chairman of the Managed Care Committee for the American Academy of Ophthalmology.
 However, he began splitting his time between LA and San Francisco in 1996 to begin practicing at PEA.
 By 2000, he left LA and has since been with PEA full time.

-Neuro-ophthalmology is that area of medicine that deals with those neurological diseases that have effects on the eyes, the vision and the movement of the eyes as seen in patients with strokes or multiple sclerosis.
+Neuro-ophthalmology is the area of medicine that deals with those neurological diseases that have effects on the eyes, the vision, and the movement of the eyes as seen in patients with strokes or multiple sclerosis.
 In addition, those conditions which affect the tissues surrounding the eyes, such as thyroid eye disease, tumors, or inflammation, are conditions seen and treated by Dr. Reader.